jadecubes/law-firm-document/docs/features/index.md

 When adding new features:

 1. Create new `.md` file in appropriate directory
-2. Follow the BDD format template
+2. Follow the specification format template
 3. Include comprehensive scenarios (success + errors)
 4. Use tables for complex data
 5. Map to requirements (FR-XXX)